rbheemana/foop/README.md

 # foop
 This Project is built to FTP the files from the FTPServer to Hadoop.

-Original source is pulled from CobolSerde project to make the FTP more generic for anytype of server.
-So it should work perfectly fine for Mainframe files
+Purpose of this project as below:
+1. Pull data from any FTP server.
+Ex: Mainframe, FTP, etc
+2. Multiple files from FTP server needs to be downloaded in parallel
+3. Files should directly pushed to HDFS

 Command Syntax:
 Foop --connection {ftp_url} --username {userid} --password {password} --source-dir {source file/dir} --target-dir {target hdfs dir} [--ftp-type-ascii|--ftp-type-bin-rdw]